garden-io/garden/examples/tls-and-dns/README.md

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676834871/i1600x1155-WiQ-YkbY1Dwk_ntwqlg.png" alt="" />

-If you access your site now you will be getting a "connection not private", if you click "Advanced and then proceed to `react.${your-domain-termination}`" you will be able to see your Hello Garden🌸 using the staging Letsencrypt certificate.
+If you access your site now you will receive the message: "connection not private".
+If you click "Advanced" in your web browser and then proceed to `react.${your-domain-termination}`" you will be able to view your fancy Hello Garden🌸 landing page using the staging Let's Encrypt certificate.

 1.
 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676834933/i1425x1036-pyYqS8azWa2P_ccsaez.png" alt="" />